What is the GDPR?

 True data governance is a CMA-wide effort that has established accountability through the organization.
 Staff understand they are accountable for owning the data helping to ensure it is accurate, trustworthy, and accessible.
 We continuously assess risk, monitor gaps, and track progress.

-Where you provide personal and financial information relating to others (e.g. dependants, joint account holders) for the purpose of progressing or administering a claim you confirm that you have their consent or are otherwise entitled to provide this information to us and for us to use it in accordance with this agreement.
+Where you provide personal and financial information relating to others (e.g. dependents, joint account holders) for the purpose of progressing or administering a claim you confirm that you have their consent or are otherwise entitled to provide this information to us and for us to use it in accordance with this agreement.

 We will use your information to manage your claim(s) and provide our services to prevent and detect fraud, money laundering and other crime, carry out regulatory checks and meet our obligations to any relevant regulatory authority and protect our client’s interests.